 The first amenity is houseboat rentals, which began in Winter 2019.
-Next will be eco-tents – canvas cabins with shared bath facilities but equipped with electric lights and beds with mattresses and linen.
-The eco-tents are being built now and will be open later in 2019.
+Next came eco-tents – canvas cabins with shared bath facilities but equipped with electric lights and beds with mattresses and linen.
+Eco-tents opened at the end of 2019.
 In the next year or two: Cabins and a restaurant.

-Right now there are four houseboats with four more on order.
-They rent for $350 a night plus tax and fuel.
+Houseboats start at $350 a night plus tax and fuel, but during some weeks, rates may be as high as $450 a night.
 (Our two-night, three-day outing was $788 for everything, including gas.)
 You can save $50 a night by enjoying the houseboat without ever leaving the dock at Flamingo.
 But you’d miss the best parts of the experience.

 The houseboats rent from the Flamingo marina, but you are not allowed to go out onto the open waters of Florida Bay.
 In fact you can’t even leave the dock — a tricky maneuver — on your own: a captain must drive your houseboat out of the marina to the first lake, Coot Bay, where he is picked up by a skiff and you are off on your own.
 On your return, you are met at the same location.